 Anger was the most commonly experienced emotion two hours before a major heart attack.

-Those who had hearts attacks and also easily roused to anger were two or three times more likely than other heart attack patients, to die of a major heart attack in the 10 years following their first heart attack.
+Those who had hearts attacks and were also easily roused to anger were two or three times more likely than other heart attack patients, to die of a major heart attack in the 10 years following their first heart attack.

-- Anger is not only linked to an increase in heart attack risk, but it could harden your arteries, and also the act of remembering the angry incident 7 days later could increase blood pressure and heart rate to high levels.
+- Anger is not only linked to an increase in heart attack risk, but it could harden your arteries, and also the act of remembering the angry incident 7 days later could increase blood pressure and heart rate too high levels.